-Improving Keyboard Navigation — Ensuring that users can navigate site with just their keyboards helps improve accessibility for those with screen readers.
+Improving Keyboard Navigation — Ensuring that users can navigate the site with just their keyboards helps improve accessibility for those with screen readers.
 Be sure not to hamper their ability by requiring mouse inputs to get around your site.

-These are just few Accessibility Upgrades
+These are just a few Accessibility Upgrades.

-You can learn more about making web accessibility enhancements by studying both 508 Compliance Standards and the Web Content Accessibility Guidelines.
+You can learn more about making web accessibility enhancements by studying 508 Compliance Standards and the Web Content Accessibility Guidelines.
 They help maintain recommendations and best practices for improving accessibility across the internet.

-We can help evaluate your current levels of accessibility, and to help improve your web accessibility down the road.
+We can help evaluate your current levels of accessibility and to help improve your web accessibility down the road.